jinfanggan/DeFB/README.md

 ## 📧 Contact

-For questions and suggestions, please open an issue or contact Jinfang Gan (jinfangan@hust.edu.cn).
+For questions and suggestions, please open an issue or contact Jinfang Gan (jinfanggan@hust.edu.cn).